kraglesh/Moologic/Preplace/Performance.md

-It might appear that looping through all objects is performance-intensive, but that's not the case.
-Typically, there are fewer than 100 objects on screen, and processing them with a `for` loop is quite efficient.
-Additionally, implementing filtering to exclude offscreen objects further reduces the workload.
-Even if your are looping through all objects that are loaded, still algorithms aren't needed.
+Looping through fewer than 100 objects is generally not performance-intensive.
+A `for` loop handles such a small number efficiently, and filtering out offscreen objects further reduces the workload.
+Even when processing all loaded objects, performance remains manageable, and advanced algorithms are often unnecessary.

 ## With 100 Objects:
 <img width="1126" alt="image" src="https://github.com/user-attachments/assets/42bcfe59-501d-465e-a246-979183b7b92b">